Siyabonga10/Siyabonga10/README.md

-# 👋 Hi, I'm Siabunga!
+# 👋 Hi, I'm Siyabonga!

 Welcome to my GitHub portfolio!
 I'm a final-year Electrical and Information Engineering student at the University of the Witwatersrand, South Africa.
 I have a strong passion for software development and enjoy building innovative and efficient solutions.
 Below, you'll find a showcase of my skills, projects, and how to connect with me.